 If Paprika wasn't able to clip the recipe for you, or only partially clipped the recipe, you can use the clipboard toolbar at the bottom to manually copy/paste the recipe information from any website.

 Directions, and any other fields you would like to capture.
 You can expand the window to reveal the extra fields using the pencil button on the right side of in the lower toolbar.

 Paprika's grocery list makes it easy to shop for your recipes.
 You can make multiple grocery lists, add entire recipes to your grocery list, as well as your own custom grocery items.

 The grocery list will automatically attempt to consolidate similar items with one another.
 For example, if one recipe calls

 5 eggs total.

-Note You can turn off both the the grocery list aisle sorting and consolidation features in the Settings panel if you do not find them useful.
-If you turn off sorting by aisle, your grocery list will be sorted by recipe instead.
+Note You can turn off the grocery list consolidation feature in the Settings panel if you do not find it useful.

 To add an entire recipe to the grocery list, open the recipe and press the Grocery List button in the toolbar.